KNIME logo

 Feature reduction

-Feature reduction is the process of reducing the number of features or variables in a dataset while preserving relevant information and minimizing redundancy.
+Feature reduction is the process of reducing the number of input variables in a dataset while retaining as much important information as possible.

 Feature selection

-Feature selection is the process of selecting a subset of relevant features or variables from a larger set to build more interpretable and efficient models.
+Feature selection involves choosing a subset of relevant features from a larger set to improve model interpretability and efficiency.

 Few-shot learning